 They are seeking self-starters who do not need to be micromanaged.
 This is one of the more flexible jobs posted in this list where your passion as a virtual bookkeeper can really shine.

 8. Fusion CPA

-Fusion CPA is always looking for people to fill various finance- and tax-related positions.
+Fusion CPA is an Atlanta-based company that is constantly looking for people to fill various finance- and tax-related positions.

 Virtual bookkeeper jobs that are currently available to apply for include Outsourced Controller and Quickbooks Online Pro-Adviser Bookkeeper.